remy/remysharp.com/public/blog/me-on-react-an-old-dog.md

 So the thought of having to add some new build process to my current workflow was an initial hurdle that I really didn't want to overcome.
 Currently I know of grunt, gulp and webpack, but I'm 100% certain there are more tool runners and special configurations that you'll need to learn to get past the very, _very_ first step.

-**Enter Create React App** (henceforth know as CRA in this post).
+**Enter Create React App** (henceforth known as CRA in this post).
 In my very first foray I tried to use CRA but got overwhelmed by the generated files, directory and config, so I aborted.
 Thankfully, I revisited it again a few months later, either armed with a little familiarity with React components or perhaps the config was hidden, but the big, nay *huge*, benefit was that **the configuration is entirely hidden** (though you _can_ eject CRA and manually tune the configuration).

 **It meant that I could get up and running with zero configuration and I could write code and see results.**